Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 57for label, scores in examples.items():

-58 print(label, "=>", controller.decide(scores))1spammy listing => ModerationResult(action='REVIEW', category='spam', score=0.85)
+58 print(label, "=>", controller.decide(scores))1spammy post => ModerationResult(action='REVIEW', category='spam', score=0.85)

-2warehouse threat => ModerationResult(action='BLOCK', category='violence', score=0.96)
+2direct threat => ModerationResult(action='BLOCK', category='violence', score=0.96)

-3return policy => ModerationResult(action='ALLOW', category=None, score=0.0)This detail matters in production because moderation is a multi-label problem.
-A post can look borderline in one category and clearly violating in another.
+3policy discussion => ModerationResult(action='ALLOW', category=None, score=0.0)This detail matters in production because moderation is a multi-label problem.
+A post can look borderline in one category and violating in another.
 The controller needs to inspect all category scores before emitting a final action.

-For content that is uncertain (for example, threats versus sports slang, or policy criticism versus targeted harassment), send a richer context package to a policy-aware judge model if the synchronous latency budget permits it; otherwise hold the action for asynchronous review.
+For content that's uncertain (for example, threats versus sports slang, or policy criticism versus targeted harassment), send a richer context package to a policy-aware judge model if the synchronous latency budget permits it; otherwise hold the action for asynchronous review.
 Candidate safeguard layers include Meta's Llama Guard line[1], Google's ShieldGemma[2], hosted multimodal moderation APIs such as OpenAI's omni-moderation model[3], or an internal judge wrapped with strict output schemas.

 The design split is operational: a deployed safeguard model scores the taxonomy and version it was tested against, while a policy-injected judge can consume a newer approved policy pack without retraining its weights.
 That does not make a prompt edit enforcement-ready by itself.
 New policy packs still need golden-case and adversarial evaluation, schema validation, approval, monitoring, and rollback.